jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/nullSafetyTheory/task.md

 ```

 In this example, we noted the [smart casts mechanism](https://kotlinlang.org/docs/typecasts.html#smart-casts).
-It is a special mechanism in Kotlin that can define some cases when a nullable value is always non-null.
+It is a special mechanism in Kotlin that can identify certain cases when a nullable value is always non-null.